cryptmaster/shiny-barnacle/README.md

 # shiny-barnacle
-All branches of this project have been merged to MASTER as of SAT, APR 29, 2017 08:45
+All branches of this project have been merged to MASTER as of SAT, APR 29, 2017 08:45 Most recently modified files have been updated to include comments to describe their functionality and have been merged to MASTER as well.

 From terminal access: